Woutitit/woutitit.github.io/articles/how-to-hard-hit-edm.md

 ## Notes

+also again genre.
+Like solo piano you cannot makie look like this and don't have to makelook like this.
+Also ye u can sound design and process bass to look more like that ofc but again u always need the roots whether that lies in sound design or whatever but its not in mixing and mastering.

 A good examples of indeed how the top end just by drums already look like that one thing: https://twitter.com/zekk_wa_zetku/status/1350686871911686148